openharmony/docs/en/application-dev/reference/errorcodes/errorcode-device-manager.md

 **Solution**

-Check whether the service is started normally and obtain the service again.
+Make sure the service is started and obtain the service again.

 ## 11600103 Authentication Unavailable